Biondini/Empirical_regressions/README.md

 ## **Important Notes:**
 - Input datasets should be placed in the `data` folder.
 - After executing the `Main_code`, the results will be saved in the `results` folder.

+### Data and Resources
+- **New Zealand Seismic Catalog**: The dataset re-evaluated by Christoffersen et al. (2024) is available at [http://doi.org/10.21420/tap4-5s59](http://doi.org/10.21420/tap4-5s59).
+It contains data on 452,848 earthquakes from 1460 to December 31, 2020, in the file *“Cat_NSHM_magnitudes-revised_August22.csv”*.

+- **Italian Seismic Dataset**: Compiled by Lolli et al. (2020), this dataset is accessible at [https://horus.ingv.it](https://horus.ingv.it).
+The file *“HORUS_Ita_DataOrigin.txt”* includes data on approximately 490,000 earthquakes from 1981 to the present and is updated hourly using INGV ISIDe web services.

+## References
+Lolli, B. & Gasperini, P., 2012.
+A comparison among general orthogonal regression methods applied to earthquakes magnitude conversions, Geophys.
+J. Int., 190, 1135–1151, doi: 10.1111/j.1365-246X.2012.05530.x.

+Christophersen, A., Bourguignon, S., Rhoades, D. A., Allen, T. I., Ristau, J., Salichon, J.,   Rollins, J. C., Townend, J., and Gerstenberger, M. C. (2024).
+Standardizing Earthquake Magnitudes for the 2022 Revision of the Aotearoa New Zealand National Seismic Hazard Model, Bull.
+Seismol.
+Soc.
+Am.
+114, no. 1, 111–136, doi: 10.1785/0120230169.